plone/papyrus/docs/dash.rst

     pip install --user doc2dash

-Building the docset, depending on the version, like for Plone 3 or Plone 4
+Building the docset, depending on the version, like for Plone 3 or Plone 4:

 .. code-block::

-    doc2dash -n Plone4 build/html/en
+    doc2dash -n Plone4 --icon dash/icon.png build/html/en

-Fixing the Info.plist file
+Fixing the Info.plist file:

 .. code-block::